pirsquare-docker/python-datascience/README.md

 # python-datascience
 Python's datascience libraries like scipy/scikit-learn/pandas takes way too long to build from scratch.
-Why not simply write a dockerfile to run automated builds on dockerhub.
+Why not just write a dockerfile to run automated builds on dockerhub.
 This way you can easily fetch pre-built images directly.

 ## Installation